8.5 Assertiveness Without Aggression

 Key Takeaways

-• Assertiveness means addressing issues directly, clearly, and within role authority.
+• Assertiveness means addressing issues directly, clearly, and on time within your role authority.

 • Aggression relies on intimidation, anger, humiliation, or unnecessary forceful language and is not the same as professional command presence.